 Step 1: With your fancy filbert style makeup brush load your Starblend White and in circular motions apply it to the corner of your eye working up into your brow.

 2: Now load your filbert style brush with Starblend Purple and again in cicular motions apply it and blend with your white, ( my eye lids did not want to work with me in blending in some spots) if it doesn’t not want to blend for you with the brush you can also ad a little bit to your finger and blend that way as well.

 3: With your Black Eyeliner outline your eyelids ( if you have a tear duct eyeliner you can use that as well but do not advise using a regular eyeliner for the inside tear duct lines)

 4: Now with your filbert brush or an angled brush load it with your Starblend black and from the corner of your eyelid make an extended line outward almost like your flicking it towards your temple.

-5: Add your False eyelashes, make sure you cut them to your eyelid as some might be bigger than others and might feel a bit uncomfortable if not cut. ( these are also optional as some do not like false eyelashes or just have great eyelashes to begin with)
+5: Add your False eyelashes, make sure you trim them to fit your eyelid as some might be bigger than others and might feel a bit uncomfortable if not cut (these are also optional as some do not like false eyelashes or just have great eyelashes to begin with).

 6: Add some Glitter and you are finished!
 Now this can be an everyday look with some sparkles or we can move along to the masquerade tutorial!